Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 Most current approaches to this problem work with neural network activations.
 We take a different approach.
 We study the geometry of the loss landscape: the mathematical surface that training navigates to find low-loss parameters.
 Our hypothesis is that there is a deep relationship between the geometry of this landscape and the internal computational structure of the network.
 From this view we derive the intuition that if the network “thinks similarly” about two inputs, then they will leave similar signatures on the loss landscape geometry around the trained parameter.
 These signatures are called susceptibilities.

 Because susceptibilities measure how the loss landscape responds to changes in the data distribution, they naturally suggest an inverse: if you want to change the model’s internal structure, change the data.
-We call this patterning, and we have used it in small transformers to delay the formation of the induction circuit and to steer between modes of generalisation in a synthetic task (Wang & Murfet 2026).
+We call this patterning, and we have used it in small transformers to delay the formation of the induction circuit and to steer between modes of generalization in a synthetic task (Wang & Murfet 2026).
 In this post we focus on the interpretability side.

 In recent work we showed that susceptibilities can identify known structures like the induction circuit in small networks (Baker et al. 2025) and found hundreds of interpretable structures in Pythia-14M (Gordon et al. 2026).
 The next step was to find more abstract structures in larger networks.
 In this post we report on our progress towards this goal:

-The second claim, about abstraction, is the most important for establishing susceptibilities as a viable interpretability technique.
+The second claim, about abstraction, is arguably the most important for establishing susceptibilities as a viable interpretability technique.
 The gold standard is the SAE features collected in Templeton et al. (2024) to illustrate a “diversity of highly abstract features” in Claude 3 Sonnet (second column of the figure below).
 We present in the same figure (first column) examples of token sequences from a selection of the most abstract clusters that we found in Pythia-1.4B.

 What is Spectroscopy?